 Something inside you feels a regret about that.
 You made something of quality and you’re pulling it out.
 But if it degrades the larger picture, then it’s not a choice.
 The album is the work, and the track is a component of it.
 And a component that doesn’t serve the whole, no matter how good it is on its own, is the wrong component.

 This is the same discipline that governs every kind of sequencing I do.
 A case study that’s strong on its own but breaks the arc of a portfolio page.
 A paragraph that’s well-written but pulls focus from the argument.
 A feature that works in isolation but adds friction to the flow.
-The quality of the individual piece is not the question.
-The question is whether it serves the sequence.
+The quality of the individual piece matters less than whether it serves the sequence.

 DJ culture taught me this before design did.
 Standing behind a pair of turntables, you learn fast that the best track in your crate is not always the right track for this moment.
 The set has a shape.
 Your job is to honor the shape, not showcase the parts.